ibexa/documentation-developer/docs/guide/extending/extending_back_office.md

 - `LinkComponent` renders the HTML `<link>` tag.
 - `ScriptComponent` renders the HTML `<script>` tag.

-In this case all you have to do is add a service definition (with proper parameters), for example:
+In this case, all you have to do is add a service definition (with proper parameters), for example:

 ``` yaml
 appbundle.components.my_twig_component: